-An annual cooperative award from the National Oceanic Atmospheric Administration (NOAA) sustains the Florida Coastal Management Program (FCMP) and its activities.
-Each year, the FCMP makes a portion of NOAA funds available as pass-through grants for projects and activities that protect and manage natural & cultural resources and improve waterfront communities along Florida's coast.
+An annual cooperative award from NOAA sustains the FCMP and its activities.
+Each year, the FCMP makes a portion of NOAA funds available as pass-through grants for projects and activities that protect and manage natural and cultural resources and improve waterfront communities along Florida's coast.

-The FCMP awards grants through two competitive programs - the Coastal Partnership Initiative (CPI) grants for local projects and a grant program specifically for state agencies & water management districts.
+The FCMP awards grants through two competitive programs - the Coastal Partnership Initiative (CPI) grants for local projects and a grant program specifically for state agencies and water management districts.